-Edward-Victor Sanchez is a multidisciplinary artist living and working in Cincinnati and Puerto Rico.
+Edward-Victor Sanchez is a multidisciplinary artist working in Cincinnati, Baltimore and Puerto Rico.

-Edward-Victor is originally from Manhattan, New York, but moved to Puerto Rico when he was five years old.
+He is originally from Manhattan, New York, and moved to Puerto Rico when he was five years old.
 Growing up in the countryside of Puerto Rico, he developed an interest in nature, community, and arts, and from his childhood he studied drawing and painting.
-Although he was very passionate about art making, he didn’t pursue artistic studies until adulthood.
-Edward-Victor received his BFA in painting from La Escuela De Artes Plasticas De San Juan and his MFA from the Maryland Institute College of Art (MICA) in Baltimore.
+Edward-Victor received his BFA in painting from La Escuela De Artes Plasticas De San Juan and a MFA in multidisciplinary studies with a concentration in critical studies from the Maryland Institute College of Art (MICA) in Baltimore.